mongodb/docs/source/advanced-usage.rst

   content of the latest information gathered from this host.

 - The `host type </reference#host-types>`_.
 Possible types
-  include: "primary," "secondary," "standalone," and "conf."
+  include: "primary," "secondary," and "standalone."

 - Optionally, the name of the replica set to which this process belongs.
 Only replica set members have this value.
 The name of the